teambit/docs/docs/guidelines-angular.md

 sidebar_label: Angular
 ---

-> **Angular support is in public beta.**
-> Everything should work fine, but please do share any issues and feedback: support@bit.dev

 Bit is a generic platform that can use any type of Javascript (and its flavors) code that encapsulate specific functionality.
 This section adds Angular specific best practices on top of [Bit's general Best Practices](/docs/best-practices.html).

-Angular sharing was tested on Angular 8 version and requires Node 10.9+ which is Angular 8 pre requisite.
-Bit should be compliant with prior versions that are ng-packagr compliant.

 *Note: Try the [Bit for Angular tutorial](https://docs.bit.dev/docs/tutorials/bit-angular-tutorial)*.

 ## Angular Compiler

 Each Bit component is linked with a compiler.
 The Bit compiler is compiling or transpiling the source code to build files that can run in another project.
 The officially supported Angular Compiler can be found [here](https://bit.dev/bit/envs/compilers/angular).
 This compiler is based on the [ng-packagr project](https://github.com/ng-packagr/ng-packagr), the same project used by Angular CLI to build Angular libs.
 The compiler is compiling the Angular typescript to AOT (Ahead of Time) code.
 The build results are in the Angular Package Format (APF), for smooth importing into any Angular project.
+Angular compiler should be compliant with versions 8 and 9 of Angular.

 To install the Angular compiler run: